-What you must pay Services that are covered for you when you get these services In-Network Colonoscopies \$0 copay per visit No prior authorization required.
-Covered services include: Diagnostic and preventive colonoscopies regardless of frequency.
-Colorectal cancer screening No prior authorization required.
-For people 50 and older, the following are covered: There is no coinsurance or copay for a Medicare-covered colorectal cancer screening exam.
-Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months \$0 copay for barium enemas One of the following every 12 months: Guaiac-based fecal occult blood test (gFOBT) Fecal immunochemical test (FIT) DNA based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy COVID-19 treatment during a public health emergency \$0 copay No prior authorization required.
-The amount you pay for these services do not apply to your yearly maximum out-of-pocket amount.
+What you must pay when you get these services What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Colorectal cancer screening No prior authorization required.
+For people 50 and older, the following are covered: • Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months One of the following every 12 months: • Guaiac-based fecal occult blood test (gFOBT) There is no coinsurance or copay for a Medicare-covered colorectal cancer screening exam. \$0 copay for barium enemas 50% coinsurance Fecal immunochemical test (FIT) DNA based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: • Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy COVID-19 treatment during a public health \$0 cc орау No prior authorization required.
+The amount you pay for these services do not apply to your yearly maximum out-of-pocket.
 If you are diagnosed with COVID-19, treatment services directly related to COVID-19 are covered for the duration of a public health emergency in your county.
 This is in addition to the mandated \$0 testing and diagnosis for COVID-19.
-Covered services include: Ambulance services Durable medical equipment (DME) and related supplies Emergency care Home health
+Covered services include: Ambulance services Durable medical equipment (DME) and related supplies Emergency care